-- The Southern Association of Colleges and Schools Commission on Colleges (SACS COC) grants accreditation to award master's and doctoral degrees. - The first IPS Doctoral Degree in Clinical Psychology is awarded. - Rev. John Hopkins, L.C., S.T.L. is appointed as the second president of IPS.
+- The Southern Association of Colleges and Schools Commission on Colleges (SACS COC) grants accreditation to award master's and doctoral degrees. - The first IPS Doctoral Degree in Clinical Psychology is awarded. - Rev. John Hopkins, L.C., S.T.L., is appointed as the second president of IPS.

 - The Psy.D.
-Program is recognized as an Association of State and Provincial Psychology Boards (ASPPB)/National Register Designated Doctoral Program in Psychology. - The Master of Science (M.S.)
-Program in General Psychology is added. - The campus expands to include increased classroom, library, and student services space, making possible the opening of the IPS Training Clinic for student practicum experiences. - The IPS Press releases its first publication, The Person and the Polis: Faith and Values within the Secular State. - Rev. Benedict Groeschel, C.F.R., Ed.D., delivers the commencement address and is conferred an Honorary Degree of Doctor of Humane Letters.
+Program is recognized as an Association of State and Provincial Psychology Boards (ASPPB)/National Register Designated Doctoral Program in Psychology. - The campus expands to include increased classroom, library, and student services space, making possible the opening of the IPS Training Clinic for student practicum experiences. - The IPS Press releases its first publication, The Person and the Polis: Faith and Values within the Secular State.

-- Rev. Charles Sikorsky, L.C., J.D., J.C.L., is appointed as the third president of IPS. - The largest class graduates, including the largest number of Psy.D. recipients. - The Summer Program at the University of Oxford is offered. - The annual Priestly Formation Seminar is established as a support to priests, religious, deacons, and laity involved in spiritual direction and seminary formation, bridging the fields of psychology and pastoral service. - Two faculty members become founding board members of the Catholic Psychotherapy Association (CPA). - Edmund Pellegrino, M.D., delivers the commencement address and is conferred an Honorary Degree of Doctor of Humane Letters.
+- Rev. Charles Sikorsky, L.C., J.D., J.C.L., is appointed as the third president of IPS. - The largest class graduates, including the largest number of Psy.D. recipients. - The Summer Program at the University of Oxford is offered. - Two faculty members become founding board members of the Catholic Psychotherapy Association (CPA).

-- The first Psy.D. graduates are licensed as clinical psychologists. - Five students are selected to present their research findings at the 16th Annual Society of Catholic Social Scientists' Conference (SCSS). - Archbishop Pietro Sambi, S.T.D., J.C.D., delivers the commencement address and is conferred an Honorary Degree of Doctor of Humane Letters.
+- The first Psy.D. graduates are licensed as clinical psychologists. - Five students are selected to present their research findings at the 16th Annual Society of Catholic Social Scientists' Conference (SCSS).